codership/documentation/galeracluster/source/error.rst

 This is a consequence of optimistic transaction execution.
 The database server executes transaction under the expectation that there will be no row conflicts.
 It is an expected issue in a multi-master configuration.

-To mitigate such conflicts:
+To mitigate such conflicts, there are a couple of things you can do:

 - Use the cluster in a master-slave configuration.
 Direct all writes to a single node.

-- Use the same approaches as for master-slave read/write splitting.
+- Use the same approach as master-slave read/write splitting.

+.. |---|   unicode:: U+2014 ..
+EM DASH
+   :trim: